 5.2.
 Credit cards

 It is your responsibility to keep an accurate and valid credit card on file with us.
-You expressly authorize us to charge this credit card for all Fees outstanding.
+You expressly authorize us and/or Superb Internet Technologies to charge this credit card for all Fees outstanding.
 We maintain each of your previously used credit cards on file, and may charge the Fees to them.
 Should you wish to remove a card, please contact us by opening a billing ticket via myCP®.
 We have no liability to you or any third party should your access to the Services and/or Equipment be disrupted by your failure to provide us with a valid credit card, or should the charges on your credit card be declined.
-You will be charged: (i) an additional $1.00 each time your credit card is declined after the Due Date (there is no charge for declines prior to Due Date); and (ii) a $150 reconnection fee should you request to have the Service reinstated following a declination and subsequent account closure/service suspension.
+You will be charged $1.00 each time your credit card is declined after the Due Date (there is no charge for declines prior to Due Date; for FlexCloud service, all automatic refill transactions are considered as “after the Due Date”).
 In the event of a chargeback dispute decided in our favor, you will be responsible for any charges connected with the dispute, including a chargeback fee of $250.
 Your account will be suspended pending resolution of the dispute.

 5.4.
 If you believe a Fee charged to you is not correct, you agree to contact us in writing within 30 calendar days of the date when you were charged this Fee, but in no case subsequent to the Due Date (Fee Dispute).
 Your Fee Dispute must contain a detailed description of the grounds for your dispute (including a reference to the particular paragraph of this Agreement on which your claim is based), and be in sufficient detail for us to determine the basis and underlying causes for the Fee Dispute.
 We will then have 30 calendar days to review the Fee Dispute, and either accept or reject it.
 If we accept it, you will be credited the amount of the disputed Fee.
 If we reject it, we will provide you with a written explanation of the basis of our rejection.
 We will then each have 30 calendar days to resolve our dispute.
 If the Fee Dispute is not resolved within this period of time, we may each pursue our remedies pursuant to paragraph 14.5 entitled "Choice of Law, Jurisdiction and Venue."
 You may only dispute individual Fees.
 You may not withhold payment on your entire account because you are disputing a Fee.